EmanuelMariusNicu/color-game/README.md

 ## Strategy / Site Goals

 The online game was primarily been built for old and young users.
 Its purpose is to help people keep their memory sharp at any age.
 Friends, teachers and family members also took the challenge and found the game very challenging and funny.
 Whenever you have a few free minutes you can relax your mind with this online game.
 The site is accessible and easy to navigate.
-It provides the user a few minutes of entertainment and encourages them to give the game another.
+It provides the user a few minutes of entertainment and encourages them to give the game another go.

 ## Scope / User Stories